rage/programming-23/data/part-2/2-else-elif.md

 <in-browser-programming-exercise name="Alphabetically last" tmcname="part02-07_alphabetically_last"  height="500px">

 In addition to numbers, you can also use Python comparison operators on strings.
 The string a is smaller than string b if it comes alphabetically before b.
 Notice however that the comparison is only reliable if
-- the strings of characters to be compared are of the same case, i.e. both UPPER or lower case
+- the characters compared are of the same case, i.e. both UPPERCASE or both lowercase
 - only the standard English alphabet of a to z, or A to Z, is used.

 Please write a program which asks the user for two words.
 The program should then print out whichever of the two comes alphabetically last.

-You can assume all words will be typed in lower case entirely.
+You can assume all words will be typed in lowercase entirely.

 Some examples of expected behaviour: